Couples Therapy for Relationships That Feel Stuck, Disconnected, or Uncertain

-Relationships are complex — especially when shaped by trauma, culture, identity, or major life transitions.
-Couples therapy isn’t just about “fixing communication.”
-It’s about understanding the deeper patterns that keep you stuck and learning how to move through them with clarity and care.
+Couples therapy isn’t just about communication—it’s about understanding the deeper patterns that keep you stuck and learning how to shift them.

-I work with couples who want to repair, rebuild, or better understand the direction of their relationship.
+I work with couples who want to repair, rebuild, or gain clarity about the future of their relationship.

 Specialized Support for Complex Relationships